 The Trump administration shifted the balance of power when it finalized the Clean Water Act Section 401 Certification Rule on June 1, 2020 (it was not published in the Federal Register until July 13, 2020).
 The rule restricted the scope of state review, excluding consideration of certain types of concerns and making it easier for the federal government to determine a state has waived its right to act.

 EPA announced it intended to revisit the 2020 CWA Section 401 Certification Rule on May 27, 2021 and scheduled listening sessions throughout June 2020.
 It published its notice of intention in the Federal Register on June 2, 2021 outlining a number of questions on which it would like public comment.
-The agency has asked courts to remand the rule back to it without vacating the 2020 rule, two courts have already done so.
+The agency asked courts to remand the rule back to it without vacating the 2020 rule, two courts did but the N.D.
+Cal. vacated the 2020 rule on Oct.
+21, 2021 and remanded it to the agency, reinstating the 1971 rule.

 The current status of litigation involving this rule as a result of these actions is as follows: